Live... in the Heart of the City

-Live...in the Heart of the City is a 1980 live album by English rock band Whitesnake.
+Live...in the Heart of the City is a 1980 live album by British rock band Whitesnake.
 Originally released as a double-vinyl album, and double-play cassette, it utilises recordings made in 1978 and 1980.
 The album charted at number 5 on the UK Albums Chart with Platinum certification, and number 146 on the Billboard 200.
 The Classic Rock magazine in 2011 and 2023 placed it among the best live albums ever.